 Installing Rock Paper Scissors installation.

-Claire Lambe is a multidisciplinary artist, a writer, educator; she has also been a theater designer.
+Claire Lambe is a multidisciplinary artist, writer, educator.
 Born in southern Ireland, she began her formal art education at age 17 at the Crawford School of Art in the Irish city of Cork.
 She transferred to Ireland's premiere art school, the National College of Art and Design (NCAD), in Dublin on a full scholarship earning a Bachelor of Fine Art degree (print-making) and a post-graduate Diploma in Art Education.
 Later she earned a Master of Fine Art (painting) from the City University of New York at Brooklyn College.

 Claire and her husband, author and playwright Carey Harrison, are based in the legendary arts colony town of Woodstock in upstate New York.
 In addition to making art in her studio, Claire writes commentary in the art section of Roll, an on-line arts magazine serving the Hudson Valley, and she is an instructor at the historic Woodstock School of Art.